jsr6720/jsr6720.github.io/_posts/2019-06-07-management.md

 ## My Review 4/5

-Great quick advice about the habits of successful management. <br/><br/>Worth a pickup over year to check up on your goals setting.
+Great quick advice about the habits of successful management.

+Worth a pickup over year to check up on your goals setting.
 Time resourcefulness and effectiveness.

 ### Date Read
 2019/06/07